 - GST reporting is a requirement for every small business owner.
-Cash and accruals are both applicable in the process of reporting and the small business owner can pick either method.
+Cash and accruals are both applicable in the process of reporting and a small business owner can use either method.

-- Accrual basis can be advantageous for a small business because the latter might lack cashflow.
+- Accrual basis can be advantageous for small businesses because the latter might lack cashflow.
 But that's only one side of the story in the cash and accrual battle.

 - Are you thinking about switching between cash and accruals?
-This article will help you understand the difference and pick the right one for your small business.
+This article will help you understand the differences to pick the right GST accounting method for your small business.

 We’ve noticed that business owners sometimes get confused when their BAS amount payable is considerably higher or lower than what they are expecting.
 Usually, this happens when they report GST on a cash rather than an accrual basis (or non-cash).
 For most businesses, a BAS is largely for GST, PAYG withholdings (employee taxes withheld) and PAYG instalments (company tax instalments).

-GST is calculated as the GST owed to the Australian Taxation Office (ATO) by the business (GST collected on sales made) less GST owed by the ATO to the business (GST paid on purchases made).
+GST is calculated as the GST owed to the Australian Taxation Office (ATO) by the business (GST collected on sales made), less the GST owed by the ATO to the business (GST paid on purchases made).

 The ATO gives small business owners the option of reporting GST on a cash basis if they wish.
-Normally a client’s accountant makes this decision for them when they register their ABN for them.
-Typically, accountants choose cash as the basis of GST reporting because this benefits the majority of small businesses.
+Normally, a client’s accountant makes this decision for them when they register their ABN for them.
+Accountants typically choose cash as the basis of GST reporting because this benefits the majority of small businesses.

 This payment date is the cash date.
 In other words, if you’re running reporting on a cash basis, you’re reporting transactions on the dates that the cash was received for the sale, or the cash was spent on purchases.

-What are the benefits of both cash and accruals?
+What are the benefits of accrual and cash basis GST?

-While debating between cash and accruals, in the firs case the benefit to the small business is for the cashflow.
+While debating between cash and accruals, in the first case the benefit to the small business is cashflow.
 If you haven’t yet received the cash, (and the cash that covers the GST that you owe to the ATO on the sales you’ve made), then it can be difficult for businesses to have the cash available to pay their BAS obligations.